THE PARENTS & “GRAN”

 MOLLY DONOVAN.
 When the Great Famine of Ireland began in 1845, Molly (nee Mary Agnes O’Brien) lived with her two younger brothers and her parents.
 Within two years, her parents had starved to death and her brothers were close to it.

-Excerpt from LET THE CANYONS WEEP:
+Excerpt from WHISPERS IN THE CANYON:

 “Molly had been lucky enough to inherit a place on the road gang.
 Fifteen hours’ hard labor a day, breaking rocks to build a road that went nowhere, and her wages were still less than she needed to feed her hungry family.
 The distribution of Indian corn had been suspended, the soup kitchens inadequate.
 The English government had left Ireland to its own devices, and over eight hundred thousand would perish.